CommerceDataService/census-wikidata-bot/README.md

 This file should contain the API key that will be provided to you after registering with the Census Bureau.
 In order to obtain a Census API key, refer to the following [page](http://api.census.gov/data/key_signup.html).
 A sample file ('app_config.ini.sample') has been provided.

 #### Data Configuration Files
 This application contains data configuration files that instruct bots on where and how to look for source data, as well as how to push that data to wikis.
-These files are contained in the `/data` directory.
-These files are split up into Wikidata production and test cases.  `data.json` is for the Wikidata production [site](https://www.wikidata.org/) and `data_test.json` is for the test [site](test.wikidata.org) (*Note, currently, these files are not used for Wikipedia since that bot is still in development*).
+These files are contained in the [`/data`](/data) directory.
+These files are split up into Wikidata production and test cases.  [`data.json`](/data/data.json) is for the Wikidata production [site](https://www.wikidata.org/) and [`data_test.json`](/data/data_test.json) is for the test [site](test.wikidata.org) (*Note, currently, these files are not used for Wikipedia*).
 Currently, these files are populated with initial configurations used for these bots, but you may change or add to them as needed.
-These files are in JSON format, and the schema is defined in `census_bot_data.schema.json`.
+These files are in JSON format, and the schema is defined in [`census_bot_data.schema.json`](/data/census_bot_data.schema.json).

-Lastly, `reference.json` contains definitions of wiki property tags and what that property represents in order to make understanding of the tags defined in the main data files easier.
+Lastly, [`reference.json`](/data/reference.json) contains definitions of wiki property tags and what that property represents in order to make understanding of the tags defined in the main data files easier.

 ## Running the Bots
-Once all setup has been completed, the Wikidata bot can be run by executing `wikidata_bot.py` and the Wikipedia bot can be run by executing `wikipedia_bot.py`.
+Once all setup has been completed, the Wikidata bot can be run by executing [`wikidata_bot.py`](wikidata_bot.py) and the Wikipedia bot can be run by executing [`wikipedia_bot.py`](wikipedia_bot.py).

 ### Modes of Execution
 The wikidata and wikipedia bots can be run using different modes.
 More information about argument usage is available by using  `--help`.
 The following modes are available for running the Wikidata bot are available: